A guide to tropicalizations: Affine toric schemes over a valuation ring

 First, we recall some facts from the theory of normal toric varieties which will be very important in the sequel.
 We refer to \cite{CLS}, \cite{Fu2}, \cite{KKMS} or \cite{Oda} for details.
 They are independent of any valuations on the field $K$.
 Then we assume that $K$ is endowed with a non-archimedean absolute value $|\phantom{a}|$ with valuation $v:=-\log|\phantom{a}|$ and value group $\Gamma:=v(K^\times)$.
 We consider the split torus $\tdop = \Spec(K^\circ[M])$ over the valuation ring $K^\circ$ with generic fibre $T$.
 The main focus will be laid on the theory of affine $\tdop$-toric schemes over $K^\circ$ associated to a pointed $\Gamma$-rational polyhedron.
 While the generic fibre of such a scheme is a $T$-toric variety over $K$, the geometry of the special fibre is more complicated and is closely related to the combinatorics of the polyhedron.
 This section can be seen as a generalization of \S 4.3 in \cite{KKMS}, where the case of a discrete valuation is handled.
 Further references: \cite{Rab}, \cite{BPR}.

-\begin{Def} \rm A $T$-{\it toric variety} over a field $K$ is a variety $Y$ over $K$ containing $T$ as an open dense subset such that the translation action of $T$ on itself extends to an algebraic $T$-action on $Y$. \end{Def}
+\begin{Def} \rm Let $K$ be a field and let $T$ be a split torus over $K$.
+A $T$-{\it toric variety} is a variety $Y$ over $K$ containing $T$ as an open dense subset such that the translation action of $T$ on itself extends to an algebraic $T$-action on $Y$. \end{Def}

 \begin{art} \rm There are bijective correspondences between \begin{itemize} \item[(a)] rational polyhedral cones $\sigma$ in $N_\rdop$ which do not contain a line; \item[(b)] finitely generated saturated semigroups $S$ in $M$ which generate $M$ as a group; \item[(c)] affine normal $T$-toric varieties $Y$ over $K$ (up to equivariant isomorphisms restricting to the identity on $T$). \end{itemize} The correspondences are given by $S=\check{\sigma}\cap M$ and $Y=\Spec(K[S])$.
 We refer the reader to the appendix for the terminology from convex geometry. \end{art}